diansheng/Coursera-Machine-Learning-Foundations-A-Case-Study-Approach/README.md

 # coursera_machine_learning_specialziation
-A place to hold source code or python notebook for my work for this coursera specialization.
+A place for source code or python notebook of my work for this coursera specialization.

 I would like to use this place to share course related information with other certificate seekers.
 The course content is not as flat as a plain paper.
 I guess some quiz and assignment could be rather tough for those with weaker programming and maths background.
 So I will try to present my work for the quizs and assignment clearly.
 Hope everyone gets the most from the course.